arcebald/soccer-data-base/README.md

 ## GOAL

-Create a Soccer Management System using Spring Boot RESTful API that performs CRUD operations by making a database call to a PostgreSQL database using Spring Data JPA(JAVA Persistence API).
-The system should have proper functionality to register soccer leagues, teams in each league, and players in each team.
-Also add the functionalities to read, update and delete leagues/teams/players.
+This project involved using a Spring Boot REST API for a Soccer Management System.
+It performs CRUD operations by making calls to PostgreSQL using Spring Data JPA(JAVA Persistence API).
+The system has proper functinality to register soccer leagues, assign teams in each league, assign address to each team(club), and add players for a specific team.

 ## Project initialization and setup